+Listen to the audiobook:

 The third major anti-war movement took place during the early 1980s when the United States deployed intermediate-range nuclear missiles in Europe.
 Anti-war protesters demanded that both the Soviet Union and the United States limit their nuclear arsenals, but the Soviet Union never abided by any international treaties.

 A study conducted by the U.S. Senate Committee on the Judiciary in 1955 found that in the 38 years since the founding of the Soviet regime, it had signed nearly 1,000 bilateral or multilateral treaties with various countries around the world, but breached nearly all the promises and agreements it made.
 The authors of the study noted that the Soviet Union was probably the least trustworthy of all major nations in history.

-Trevor Loudon said that during the 1980s, New Zealand’s anti-nuclear movement was covertly sponsored by the Soviet Union using trained special agents.
-As a result, New Zealand withdrew from the The Australia, New Zealand, United States Security Treaty (ANZUS or ANZUS Treaty), directly exposing this small country with a population of less than 4 million people to the threat of communism.
+Loudon said that during the 1980s, New Zealand’s anti-nuclear movement was covertly sponsored by the Soviet Union using trained special agents.
+As a result, New Zealand withdrew from the Australia, New Zealand, United States Security Treaty (also known as the ANZUS Treaty), directly exposing this small country with a population of less than 4 million people to the threat of communism.

 After the 9/11 attacks, there was a series of large-scale anti-war demonstrations and protests in the United States.
 Behind these demonstrations were organizations closely related to communists.

 Even the highly acclaimed American civil rights movement was influenced by the specter of communism.
 Comparing the communist revolutions in China, Cuba, and Algeria, the American thinker G. Edward Griffin discovered that the civil rights movement in the United States followed the same general pattern.
 In the first stage, people were divided into different and mutually conflicting groups.
 In the second stage, a united front was established to create an illusion of universal support and move against the opposition in the third stage.
 The fourth stage was to incite violence.
 The fifth stage was to launch a coup and seize power under the guise of revolution.